Enquire About This Tour Code SEIC Complete Indochina

 If you're interested in the history of the Vietnam War make sure you visit the War Remnants Museum and the Reunification Hall.
 If you're less of a history buff and more in the mood to haggle for a bargain, don't miss Ho Chi Minh's largest market, the Ben Thanh Market.
 You can buy everything from cosmetics to live ducks here.
 There are also numerous food stalls at this market, and at the popular night market nearby.
 The food in Ho Chi Minh is some of the best and most diverse in all of Vietnam so make sure you eat well during your stay.
 There are also many bars and clubs to spend your evening in.

 We will take a boat trip around the tributaries of the mighty Mekong River which provides an insight into a real perspective of Delta life.
 We will also visit some local businesses from a floating market, rice paper and sweet making place, ceramics factory and tile making shop, rice processing plant, bonsai garden where you can hold a giant snake, taste local fruits, drink tea or snake wine.
 It is a great opportunity to purchase some unique souvenirs to support the local community.
-We will stay with a local family overnight.
 We will be staying in home stays along with other members of your group.
 The accommodation on the Mekong Delta takes us back to basics and has no showers and no hot water.

 Nha Trang is a popular beachside destination for many travellers and is brimming with restaurants, bars and nightlife.
 You can choose to relax and swim in the surrounding crystal clear waters - try your hand at kite surfing, scuba diving or maybe hit the seas on a catamaran.
 To really chill out on the seas you could maybe take a cruise around the islands with a seafood lunch.

-We have a final day in Nha Trang before boarding our overnight bus to Danang.
-From Danang we make our way to Hoi An where we have free time to explore the handicrafts, ceramics and fabrics that are sold at an abundance of markets.
+We have free time in Hoi An to explore the handicrafts, ceramics and fabrics that are sold at an abundance of markets.
 Hoi An is renowned for tailoring; pack your favourite item of clothing and get it copied here!
 If you're all shopped-out, you might enjoy relaxing on the serene coastal beaches with some local cuisine.

 We depart Hoi An and travel north to Hue.
-The drive takes us across the Marble Mountains and via the scenic Hai van Pass.
-There are stunning views to take in of the surrounding coastline and rice paddies.
+The drive takes us across the Marble Mountains and via the scenic Hai van Pass where you will enjoy stunning views of the surrounding coastline and rice paddies.

 Once the capital of Vietnam (during the Nguen Dynasty in 1802-1945), Hue is situated on the banks of the Huong Giang or Perfume River.
 It is a UNESCO World Heritage Site and a bustling, lively place with many things to see and do.
 Hue is renowned for its monuments temples, pagodas and architecture.
 The Imperial City, often likened to the Forbidden City in Beijing (and sometimes referred to as the Forbidden City as well), is well worth a visit.
 Hue also offers many Buddhist pagodas and markets to explore if you just feel like soaking up the lively atmosphere.

-We leave Hue by overnight train to Hanoi where we will make our way directly to Halong Bay.
+We depart Hanoi and drive to Halong Bay.
 The area is surrounded by spectacular beaches and is, naturally, renowned for its delicious seafood!
 We will arrive around midday and we will board a junk boat for our overnight cruise.
 The cruise will visit the famous caves and then find a secluded spot for swimming, kayaking and sunbaking.

 Halong Bay (Bay of Descending Dragons) is renowned for its limestone karsts.
 The bay consists of a dense cluster of just under 2000 limestone monolithic islands, each topped with thick jungle vegetation, which rise dramatically from the ocean.
 Several of these islands are hollow and contain large caves, and on our cruise we will be able to explore these caves filled with stalactites and stalagmites.
 Dinner will be followed by the option of a spot of night fishing if you're still awake!